AndyAgulue/Reading-Notes/README.md

 # Andy Agulue
- *My name is Andy, I'm a cook turning code developer (hopefully), excited to learn a new skill*.
+ *My name is Andy, I'm a cook and aspiring code developer, excited to learn a new skill*.
 #### Some of my favorite things are :
 - [Symba](/Simbax⁩/⁨Users⁩/⁨akachi⁩/⁨Desktop⁩/⁨codecademy projects⁩/codecademy projects⁩/⁨Paint Store Project⁩/⁨index.html⁩/Symba)
 - Motorcyle